1. GENERAL PROVISIONS

 Deferment of payment or contractual release of a debt granted to a joint debtor of the Client would not discharge the Client's debt and other obligations towards the Bank.

 3.6.
 By virtue of these provisions and in accordance with the Law of 5 August 2005, as amended, on financial collateral arrangements, all documents, securities, claims, assets and bills of exchange entrusted or to be entrusted to the Bank for whatever purpose by the Client or for its account shall constitute de jure a pledge (the “Pledge”) established in favour of the Bank.
-The Pledge serves to secure all existing, future and contingent claims arising from the banking relationship which the Bank is entitled to.
+The Pledge serves to secure all existing, future and contingent claims arising from the banking relationship of the Bank against the Client.

 3.7.
-To the extent that the Pledge consists of money claims due to the Bank by the Client and without prejudice to the agreement on the offsetting of accounts provided elsewhere in these General Terms and Conditions, the Bank is entitled, after giving formal notice in accordance with the conditions set out above, to proceed to net the Client’s commitments in respect of the Bank against the Bank’s commitments in respect of the Client.
+To the extent that the Pledge is over money claims due to the Bank by the Client and without prejudice to any other agreement on the offsetting of accounts in these General Terms and Conditions, the Bank is entitled, after giving formal notice in accordance with the conditions set out above, to proceed to net the Client’s commitments in respect of the Bank against the Bank’s commitments in respect of the Client.

 3.8.
 By way of application of this general Pledge: